Bazarganigilani/SparkTasks/README.md

 # Spark Tasks
-This aplication best run a a MapR platform (5.2) with Saprk 2.0. and MapRDB (HBase) -First, create a directory name "files" on HDFS and copy sample files to it.
+This application is mostly compatible with a MapR platform (5.2) with Saprk 2.0. and MapRDB (HBase) -First, create a directory name "files" on HDFS and copy sample files to it.
 //go to root project at CSVLoader
 $ Hadop fs -mkdir /files